 Other Benefits of Septic Tank Risers

-Another benefit of adding septic tank risers is that adding an Aero-Stream remediation system will be very easy.
-Simply remove the septic tank riser cover, lower the diffuser assembly and bio-brush into the tank, drill a 5/8” hole through the plastic septic tank riser about 2-3” below the surface.
-Push the air line through the drilled hole and connect to the Aero-Stream aerobic generator unit.
+Another benefit of adding a septic tank riser is that adding a Aero-Stream Remediation System will be very simple.
+First remove the riser cover, lower the diffuser assembly and bio-brush into the tank, drill a 5/8” hole through the plastic septic tank riser about 2-3” below the surface.
+Push the airline through the drilled hole and connect to the Aero-Stream aerobic generator unit.
 Done.

 Easy, Fast & Efficient!